When I first published the article called 13 Advantages of actively managing your money yourself I received a lot of skeptical comments from readers.

 “That is the chance of you investing in that index or fund right when it started to outperform?”

 For some reason people look at performance in hindsight and then beat them or their advisor up because they were not invested where the highest returns were.

-As long as you follow a time tested investment strategy that generates acceptable returns there is no need to second guess yourself or your advisor.
+As long as you follow time tested investment strategies that generates acceptable returns there is no need to second guess yourself or your advisor.